adamwassal/flower_app_flutter/README.md

 ## ✨ Features

-- 🛒 Browse a collection of flowers with beautiful product cards
+- 🛒 Browse a collection of laptop with beautiful product cards
 - 📦 Add products to cart
 - 💳 Simple checkout UI